Common Mistakes to Avoid When Moving to NYC

 Pack Everything Before the Movers Arrive

 Unless you’ve opted for the full-packing service, you’ll want to make sure all of your items are properly packed before your movers arrive.
-That includes small items like your toiletries, tchotkes, etc. When doing your own packing, make sure that you provide the best protection to your items and to label the boxes with their contents and designation room.
+That includes small items like your toiletries, tchotchkes, etc. When doing your own packing, make sure that you provide the best protection to your items and label the boxes with their contents and room designation.
 If you have fragile items, don’t forget to include necessary handling instructions so the movers know to handle them with extra care.

 Pack Your Necessities In a Separate Box